phoenix1revv-risefromashes/Jetson-Guard/README.md

 - Loads camera configuration.
 - Creates the camera object.
 - Creates the YOLO detector object.
+- Creates the face detector object.
+- Creates the face recognizer object.
+- Creates the recognition processor.
 - Starts the live camera loop.
-- Sends each frame into the detection pipeline.
+- Sends each frame into the integrated recognition pipeline.

 ---